Finding an optimal way of eating that pushes you towards your goals.

 I get asked all the time about what exactly can I eat to guarantee fat loss.

 The truth is there is no guarantee for fat loss, we don’t burn or store fat based solely on what we eat.

 But there are certain foods that can cause you to eat less of them, and then not crave other foods later.
 Then there are the foods that can trigger you to eat more of them, or eat more later.

 For some women ONE glass of wine makes them happy and satisfies them so that they eat less at that meal and other meals later.
-Which makes this more of a fat burning food/drink for some women, and is then a considered buffer food for this woman
+Which makes this more of a fat burning drink/food for some women.
+I would consider this a buffer drink/food.

-Then DIET is 80% for some people, and can be even up to 90% of the equation for some women.
+- Then DIET is 80% for some women and can be even up to 90% of the equation for some women.

-I’ll use myself when I was in my 50’s I was stressing myself fat, with doing to much exercise, not eating enough, and that spiraled down to me not sleeping well for years, and some pounds that would not budge.
+I’ll use myself when I was in my 50’s I was stressing myself fat, with doing to much exercise, not eating enough, and that spiraled down to me not sleeping well for years, and some pounds that I wanted to lose that would not budge.

 When I lowered my stress by walking more, and cutting my aerobic exercise down to less than half, my body perceived this as much less stress, and released weight without me even changing my diet.

 I started sleeping every night, so my body felt safe to release fat.
 Our bodies want to protect us they don’t give a wrap if we want to lose weight…